Application Deployment

 - If text are coming from scientific papers, an index containing the impact factors of the different scientific journals.

 to the database).
-For the second, one can launch create_impact_factor_index.py
+For the second, one can launch create_impact_factor_index.py.
+Please refers to the scripts documentation for

 further information.
 Both can be launched locally or after spawning a new docker container with the package installed with the